radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 However, the problems with MD5 means that if a someone can view RADIUS/UDP traffic, a hobbyist attacker can crack all possible RADIUS shared secrets of eight characters in not much more than an hour.
 An more resourceful attacker (e.g. a nation-state) can crack much longer shared secrets with only modest expenditures.
 See [](#cracking) below for a longer discussion of this topic.

 Cracking the shared secret will also result in compromise of all passwords carried in the User-Password attribute.
 Even using CHAP-Password offers minimal protection, as the cost of cracking the underlying password is similar to the cost of cracking the shared secret.
-MS-CHAP ({{RFC2433}} and {{RFC2759}}) is significantly worse for security, as it can be trivially cracked with minimal resources even if the shared secret is not known ([](#ms-chap)).
+MS-CHAP ({{RFC2433}} and MS-CHAPv2 {{RFC2759}}) are significantly worse in security than PAP, as they can be trivially cracked with minimal resources, ([](#ms-chap)).

 The use of Message-Authenticator does not help.
 The Message-Authenticator attribute is a later addition to RADIUS, and does does not replace the original MD5-based packet signatures.
 While it therefore offers a stronger protection, it does not change the cost of attacking the shared secret.
 Moving to a stronger packet signatures (e.g. {{RFC6218}}) would still not fully address the issues with RADIUS, as the protocol still has privacy issues unrelated to the the security of packet signatures.